 - 1995: Øystein Opdal (today's owner) takes over

-- 2011: A solar system is being installed at Tyinholmens tak in a unique test project in collaboration with the solar cell company REC
+- 2011: A photovoltaic system is installed on Tyinholmen's roof in a unique test project in collaboration with the photovoltaic company REC

 - 2017: Tyinholmen celebrates 125 years through 5 generations